Compound Grids

 In a survey that has multiple editions you will need to consider how the layout of the questionnaire will look for each edition during the live interview.

-The compound grid needs to be set up for each edition.
+You must set up the compound grid for each edition.
 Editions used for smaller screens such as for a phone or tablet may not be suitable for larger compound grids.

-Each grid or open series can be styled in the same way as usual; more information on this can be found at Changing an individual question.
-When the grids are combined in a compound grid each grid is displayed with its styling, including colours and background.
+The appearance of each grid or open series can be customised individually.
+When the grids are combined in a compound grid, each grid is displayed with its own styling, including fonts, colours and background.

-If you want to create a uniform grid with the same styling this must be set up in each grid.
+If you want to create a uniform grid with the same styling, customise each grid in the same way.
 Creating a question style for the compound grid helps make sure that all the grids have the same appearance.

 If you want each section of the grid to be distinct then style each grid as required.